kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.1141   Powerplant controls: general.

-\(a\) Powerplant controls must be located and arranged under §29.777 and marked under §29.1555.
+\(a\) Powerplant controls must be located and arranged under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.777   Cockpit controls.|§29.777]] and marked under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1555   Control markings.|§29.1555]].

 \(b\) Each control must be located so that it cannot be inadvertently operated by persons entering, leaving, or moving normally in the cockpit.